nofusscomputing/docker-glpi/docs/projects/glpi/index.md

 - GLPI WWW root setup under `public/`

+## Cron

+Cron is installed as part of the image and runs automagically on container start.
+GLPI cron script is also scheduled to run every minute.
+However for GLPI to use the CLI cron, you must configure it.

+Once GLPI has been setup and configured:

+1. navigate to `Setup -> Automatic Actions`

+1. select all items in the list

+1. click the `Actions` button

+1. select `Update`

+1. select `Run Mode`

+1. select `CLI`

+1. click `Submit`

+Now GLPI will use the CLI cron script to run automagic actions.

 ## Inventory

 It is posssible to use the inventory features available within GLPI, however by default access to the endpoints is disabled and behind a feature flag.The image by default will return HTTP/404 for the following paths: